 Part of a general checkup for your dog includes looking them over for any signs of problems that could be caused by parasites.
 This helps to protect your dog and is also a nice backup check that your preventive products and measures are working.

+In addition to causing other issues, fleas can also be why your dog is so itchy.
 Knowing how to protect your dog from fleas can save both you and your dog from a lot of misery.
 Using these tips can help keep your dog safe from fleas and ticks, which gives you one less thing to worry about and lets you focus on enjoying the outdoors with your pup.